mindrays/blogpost/_posts/2020-06-04-Maya-Mohan.md

 Before that, I was a student back in India and my relationship with dogs could be described as fight or flight.
 I can still vividly remember an incident where  I was chased by a street dog and I made a run like never before to save my life!
 I always used to avoid roads that had dogs (even when they were the behind gates) that is how much I was scared.

 Though the dogs in the US are so well behaved and groomed, I could not undo my fear.
-Whenever a dog would come near me wagging its tail I would scream so loud that poor dog used to get scared.
+Whenever a dog would come near me wagging its tail I would scream so loud that poor creature used to get scared.
 I was practicing social distancing with dogs even before I was aware of this 2020's buzz word.

 Well, things changed when I  became friends with people who loved dogs and owned a dog.
 This was a game-changer.
 So whenever I wanted to hang out with my friends I was forced to hang out with their dog as well.
 This did not go very well initially.
 Whenever I would meet their dog, I would isolate myself to an area where the dog was not allowed to enter.
 Over time even though I was scared, I secretly wanted to pet the dog but I was scared.
 So, I was stuck in this vicious cycle for quite long time.